 ComputerWorks, ext.
 3413: ComputerWorks offers students the technological equipment needed to complete academic assignments.
-Students have access to IBM ThinkCentre PCs installed with Windows XP, Microsoft Office Suite including Word for word-processing, PowerPoint for slide presentations, Excel for spreadsheets and charts, Publisher for publications, Access for databases, and InfoPath for creating forms.
-Microsoft FrontPage 2002 for creating web pages is also installed on each computer.
-Students may use Internet Explorer to connect to the internet to view faculty web pages (spectrum), Blackboard, Web Express, Trojan email, student web pages (Prism), and MSN instant messenger.
-ComputerWorks continuously provides tutorial services to lab users who need help with the operation of computer hardware, scanner, typewriter, and navigation through software programs installed on the computers.
-The Coordinator and staff of ComputerWorks, located in 164 Smith Hall, invites TROY students to frequently visit the lab.
+Upon entering the lab, students must swipe their Troy University ID card.
+Students must also log onto the network using their email username and password to print documents.
+Students have access to Lenovo ThinkCentre PCs installed with Windows XP.
+The Microsoft Office Suite 2007 includes Word for word-processing, PowerPoint for slide presentations, Excel for spreadsheets and charts, Publisher for creating publications, Access for databases, InfoPath for creating forms, and Microsoft Office Picture Manager.
+Various other software Is also available.
+Students may use Internet Explorer to connect to the internet to view faculty web pages (spectrum), and student (Prism) web pages, Blackboard, Web Express, Trojan email, and My Math Lab.
+Computer-Works continuously provides tutorial services to lab users who need help with the operation of computer hardware, scanner, and typewriter, as well as navigation through software programs installed on the computers.
+The Coordinator and student staff members of ComputerWorks, located in Suite 135 Eldridge Hall, invite TROY students to visit the lab frequently.
 For hours of operation go to ComputerWorks' web page at http://spectrum.troy.edu/~cw.